mozilla/pontoon/docs/admin/deployment.rst

 ``ADMIN_NAME``
    Optional.
 Name for the ``ADMINS`` setting.

+``AUTHENTICATION_METHOD``
+   The default value is `django`, which allows you to log in via accounts created using `manage.py shell`.
+   Set to 'fxa' if you want to use 'Firefox Accounts' (corresponding FXA_* settings must be set).
+   Set to 'github' if you want to use 'GitHub' (corresponding GITHUB_* settings must be set).

 ``CELERY_ALWAYS_EAGER``
    Controls whether asynchronous tasks (mainly used during sync) are sent to Celery or executed immediately and synchronously.
 Set this to ``False`` on